balajincse/balajincse.github.io/_posts/2016-04-15-Predict-Stock.md

 ---

 Using Machine learning to predict and monitoring the movements of stock, ups & Downs, capital asset price model.
 Python, pandas, NumPy, SciPy.

+The project involved to predict the stock prices and the monitoring the market movement’s using Machine Learning and Python.
+Throughout this project using Pandas Data Frame, NUMPY and SCIPY packages from Python library.
+In this Project especially using Supervised Regression learning and Reinforcement Learning.
+To predicting the markets ups and downs, Capital Assets Pricing model and etc.

+<h3>Responsibilities:</h3>
+•	Responsibilities to import all the need packages for the learning and creating model for predicting the market like CAPM, markets ups and Downs.
+•	Using appropriate plots to plotting the result.
+•	Organizing and coordinating the project development.

+<h3>Environment:</h3> Python, Pandas, SCIPY, NUMPY, Supervised Learning, Reinforcement Learning, Anaconda Python, MATPLOTLIB.

 ```python
 def print_hi(name)